Optimize supply chain management with smart manufacturing technologies

 Another factor critical to accelerating the modern supply chain is the Virtual Warehouse™, a cloud-based tool able to store and organize countless digital designs and production specifications.
 The Virtual Warehouse enables the production of parts on an as-needed basis, otherwise known as on-demand manufacturing.

-Digital manufacturing technologies like additive manufacturing and CNC machining create parts from digital files, so anyone with the file and the proper equipment and resources can create the part, regardless of their location.
+Digital manufacturing technologies like 3D printing and CNC machining create parts from digital files, so anyone with the file and the proper equipment and resources can create the part, regardless of their location.
 As a result of Virtual Warehousing, production can be brought closer to the point of consumption, which streamlines the supply chain and may reduce the need for on-the-ground logistics providers.

 Rather than shipping a potentially heavy part to a distribution center to be transported, for example, a business can send the digital file to be manufactured closer to its destination.
 Considering more than two-thirds of U.S. manufacturers use additive methods in some capacity — including for an increasing number of final-part applications — the potential for increased localized production could prove disruptive to logistics and transportation providers.